dallasgutauckis/dallasgutauckis.github.io/about/index.markdown

 ---
 ![Dallas Gutauckis (that's me!)](/assets/dallas_620.jpg)

-I'm a programmer by profession as well as passion.
+I'm a programmer by profession as well as by passion.

-I'm the lead Android engineer at SeatGeek.
-I particularly enjoy making engaging, thoughtful–sometimes even whimsical–experiences for Android users.
+I am the Mobile Engineering Lead at [SeatGeek](https://seatgeek.com), mostly working to improve our products, engineering processes, and helping people grow.

 As a matter of hobby I tend to enjoy photography, biking, and hockey.